What is collagenous colitis?

 This inflammation may keep your large intestine from reabsorbing as much water as it should.
 This can lead to diarrhea, belly pain, and other symptoms.
 The inflammation may also cause extra collagen to build up in the wall of your small intestine.
 Collagen is a stretchy, supportive substance.

 CC is one type of inflammatory bowel disease (IBD).
 IBD is group of conditions that cause inflammation in either the small or large intestine.
 CC is a type of microscopic colitis.
-Microscopic colitis is inflammation of the large intestine that can only be seen through a microscope.
+Microscopic colitis is inflammation of the large intestine that can be seen only through a microscope.
 The other main type of microscopic colitis is lymphocytic colitis.
 Some experts think lymphocytic colitis and CC might be the same illness presented in different ways.

 CC is pretty uncommon.
 It’s more common in older adults.
 But it can affect younger adults and children.
 It’s also seen more in women than in men.